Using a Mortgage to Buy a Business

 Affordability

-The information gleaned from the EBITDA analysis must give the lender confidence that the business is producing sufficient profit to afford the monthly mortgage payments.
+The information from the EBITDA analysis must give the lender confidence that the business is producing sufficient profit to afford the monthly mortgage payments.

 Deposit